samuelgr/Hookshot/DEVELOPERS.md

 The function body should be placed in a source file that has access to the `HOOKSHOT_STATIC_HOOK` type definition.
 Multiple implementations will result in a linker error.
 Function signature is taken from Microsoft's documentation on the `MessageBoxW` function.
 Note that it is not necessary to specify the calling convention here.
 The compiler will use the `MessageBoxW` StaticHook template specialization and automatically determine the correct convention for this function.
 Furthermore, the `Hook` method is typed, so an incorrect return value or parameter type will result in a compiler error.

-`Original` invokes the function pointer returned from Hookshot via [`GetOriginalFunction`](#api-low-getoriginalfunction).
+`Original` invokes the function pointer returned from Hookshot via [`GetOriginalFunction`](#getoriginalfunction).
 In other words, this is how the original function is made available to the developer.
 It can be invoked both within and outside of the hook function.
 The method declaration is typed, meaning that the return value, number of parameters, and types of parameters are all enforced by the compiler.

 `SetHook` must be called at runtime once the `IHookshot` interface pointer is available.
-Internally it invokes the [`CreateHook`](#api-low-createhook) method.
+Internally it invokes the [`CreateHook`](#createhook) method.
 Failing to call `SetHook` means the hook will not be functional.

-`DisableHook` and `EnableHook`, as their names suggest, respectively disable and re-enable the function call hook by invoking [`DisableHookFunction`](#api-low-disablehookfunction) and [`ReplaceHookFunction`](#api-low-replacehookfunction) with appropriate parameters.
+`DisableHook` and `EnableHook`, as their names suggest, respectively disable and re-enable the function call hook by invoking [`DisableHookFunction`](#disablehookfunction) and [`ReplaceHookFunction`](#replacehookfunction) with appropriate parameters.

-#### DynamicHook{#api-high-dynamic}
+#### DynamicHook

 DynamicHook is accessed via macros declared in the `DynamicHook.h` header file.
 Only one of these macros is needed per DynamicHook; they differ based on how the function type is constructed.